4.2 HIPAA Privacy Rule

 Key Takeaways

-• Protected Health Information is individually identifiable health information held or transmitted by a Covered Entity or Business Associate, and HIPAA lists 18 identifiers that make data identifiable.
+• Protected Health Information is individually identifiable health information held or transmitted by a Covered Entity or Business Associate, and the Privacy Rule lists 18 identifiers that make data identifiable.

-• PHI may be used and disclosed without patient authorization for Treatment, Payment, and Healthcare Operations (TPO) — the core permission billers rely on.
+• PHI may be used and disclosed without patient authorization for Treatment, Payment, and Healthcare Operations (TPO) — the core permission billers rely on to submit claims.

-• The minimum necessary standard requires limiting PHI use and disclosure to the least amount needed for the purpose, though it does not apply to treatment disclosures between providers.
+• The minimum necessary standard limits PHI use and disclosure to the least amount needed, but it does not apply to treatment disclosures, disclosures to the patient, or patient-authorized disclosures.

-• Patients have a right to access their records, generally within 30 days with one 30-day extension, plus rights to amend, to an accounting of disclosures, to request restrictions, and to confidential communication.
+• Patients have a right to access their records generally within 30 days with one 30-day extension, plus rights to amend, to an accounting of disclosures, to request restrictions, and to confidential communications.

-• Authorization is a specific signed permission required for non-TPO uses such as marketing or selling PHI; general consent is not required for routine TPO.
+• An authorization is a specific signed permission required for non-TPO uses such as marketing or the sale of PHI; general consent is not required for routine TPO.

 What the Privacy Rule Protects

 The HIPAA Privacy Rule sets national standards for protecting protected health information (PHI).
-PHI is individually identifiable health information — covering a person's physical or mental health, the care provided, or payment for that care — that is created or held by a Covered Entity or Business Associate, in any form: paper, electronic, or spoken.
+PHI is individually identifiable health information — covering a person's past, present, or future physical or mental health, the care provided, or payment for that care — that is created or held by a Covered Entity or Business Associate, in any form: paper, electronic, or spoken.
+Notice the breadth: a billing question shouted across an open office is just as much PHI as the 837 claim file.

 Health information is considered identifiable when it includes one or more of 18 specific identifiers.
-Removing all 18 (and confirming no remaining way to re-identify the person) produces de-identified data, which is no longer PHI.
+Removing all 18 — and confirming there is no remaining reasonable way to re-identify the person — produces de-identified data, which is no longer PHI and falls outside the Privacy Rule.
+A limited data set strips most identifiers but keeps dates and some geographic data; it still requires a data use agreement.

 The 18 HIPAA Identifiers